syrineb/project_PythonForDataAnalysis/README.md

  - 1 nominal {0,1} class attribute of type spam = denotes whether the e-mail was considered spam (1) or not (0)

 ## Our work
-Vizualizations of the raw data can be found in the file visualization
+Visualizations of the raw data can be found in the file visualization.ipynb.
+The models we tested are in modeling.ipynb

+### Run the API

+## Conclusion